-- Re-nomination of previous nominees is acceptable and encouraged.
+- Renomination of previous nominees is acceptable and encouraged.
 A resubmission requires completion of a new application.
-Applicants are encouraged to consider adding additional details and supporting narratives to strengthen their application.
+Applicants are encouraged to consider adding new details and supporting narratives to strengthen their application.

 - The Workgroup reserves the right to move a nominee from one category to another based on a review of the application.

 - Detailed, precise information must be included in the application for nominees to have the best chance of success.
 Specific information for inclusion is as follows:

 - Demographic information about the nominee and nominator.

 - Details about the nominator’s relationship to the nominee, along with background information on the nominee’s surgical career.